2a3s4d/3d-cube/README.md

 # 3d-cube
-this is a 3d cube in glsl.
+This is a 3d cube in glsl.

+I've been trying to figure out all the math without using google which is why the code is so slow